Affiliate links on Android Authority may earn us a commission. Learn more.

 This sensor is a relatively new addition to the smartphone world.
 It allows you to take macro shots (i.e. extreme close-up pictures) of tiny subjects, such as insects, flowers, and coins.
 One downside to these cameras is that they often have a low resolution (2MP) and lack autofocus, although companies like Xiaomi and Samsung are offering 5MP macro cameras too.

-We don’t really see this type of camera on many phones, with Huawei being first to offer a phone with a secondary monochrome sensor and Realme’s Narzo 30 series being the latest.
-In any event, this camera is used to take true black and white photos, as opposed to a color photo turned into black and white via a filter.
+We don’t really see this type of camera on many phones, with HUAWEI being first to offer a phone with a secondary monochrome sensor and Realme’s Narzo 30 series and the OnePlus 9 being the latest.
+In any event, this camera is usually used to take true black and white photos, as opposed to a color photo turned into black and white via a filter.

 Monochrome cameras can also be used to improve low-light performance, as the lack of a color filter enhances light gathering capabilities.
-Finally, these cameras can also be used for improved depth effects (e.g. portrait mode), as we see on the Narzo 30A.
+Finally, these cameras can also be used for improved depth effects (e.g. portrait mode), as we see on the Narzo 30A and OnePlus 9.